yashu1wwww/Twitter-auto-retweet-and-like-for-a-account/README.md

 # Twitter-auto-retweet-and-like-for-a-account
 Twitter unlimited auto-retweeting and liking for a account using selenium with python

-# twitter auto retweet and like for a hashtag
+# For twitter auto retweet and like for a hashtag
 https://github.com/yashu1wwww/Twitter-auto-retweet-and-like-for-a-hashtag

 ## Change the username and password on the 22nd and 26th line & replace account url in 29th line